vsilaev/tascalate-async-await/README-NG.md

 ```
 It's critical to admit that `SuspendableIterator` is an _iterator‑like_ API, not a subtype of `java.util.Iterator`, and `AsyncGenerator` does **not** implement `java.lang.Iterable`.
 It provides `hasNext()` and `next()` methods that may **suspend** the caller while awaiting asynchronous results, so it cannot be used with Java’s `for‑each` loop.
 The `SuspendableIterator` returned by an `AsyncGenerator` is `AutoCloseable`; use it inside a `try‑with‑resources` block so the underlying generator is always closed when iteration ends, the *consumer* returns early, or an exception occurs.

+The alternative and the original version have the same performance traits.
+Simply pick the style you like better.

-Both *consumer* styles perform similarly and allow attaching an asynchronous pipeline to each returned pending value before awaiting it.
+Both *consumer* styles discussed above allow attaching an asynchronous pipeline to each returned pending value before awaiting it.
 If you do not need that flexibility, use the concise iterator form, `AsyncGenerator<T>.valuesIterator()`, that mirrors ECMAScript and C# async iterators:
 ```java
 @async CompletionStage<Long> consumeGenerator() {
     /* SuspendableIterator<String> */